The Advertising Agency Survival Guide. 2022 “Recession” Version.

 - Some current clients have already reduced or canceled advertising and project spend.

-- You will be too slow to manage your costs.
+- You could be too slow in managing your costs.

-- Agencies, too many, are already poorly positioned, and, worse, are unbelievably ignorable.
+- Agencies, too many, are already poorly positioned, do not stand out, and worse, are unbelievably ignorable.

-- Prospective clients “probably” do not want to hear from you.
+- Many prospective clients “probably” do not want to hear from you.
+Well, they might if you have the right messaging.

 Advertising Agency Survival Guide Strategies

 An always… think like a client.
 I’d imagine that you get really stupid supplier messages that look like the marketer has no clue about your needs.
-Don’t do stupid, ignorable marketing yourself.
+Don’t do stupid, ignorable marketing for your agency.

-- Now is the time to become close friends.
+- Thinking of current clients… Now is the time to become close friends.
 Get past just being a project-based “supplier” to become a sensitive business advisor.
 In many cases, this is the job of an agency principal or CEO.

-- Do client triage.
+- Consider doing client triage.
 Create an existing client hierarchy.
 Determine what current clients should get the most attention.
 You do not have the time to uber-manage every client.
 If it makes sense, fire clients or just let them mosey along.
 Again this is a time-management and resource issue.
+This isn’t the time to burn out your staff.

 - Who will be the client or client category winners?
-Slow down and understand what client categories will survive and grow in the short to medium term.
-For example, when we all go outside again, many will head to Las Vegas or their local casino to party.
+With respect to your agency marketing, slow down and understand what client categories will survive and grow in the short to medium term.
+For example, as we all go outside again, many will head to Las Vegas or book that Delta Airlines ticket.
+However, given inflation, what would you be telling your airline client?

 - Think like a CFO.
 If a beloved client is having cash flow problems, work with them on payment terms.
 I know, easier said than done and potentially painful for you, but this is one way to maintain the relationship.
 To balance client needs with yours, consider providing advantages, like a discount for advance payments.